-After the Cold War the SRS changed its focus to environmental restoration and remediation.
-In 2004, the DOE selected us to design, build, commission, and operate for 1 year the Salt Waste Processing Facility (SWPF) that will eventually process 31 million gallons of radioactive salt waste stored onsite in large underground tanks at the SRS.
+After the Cold War, the SRS shifted focus to environmental restoration and remediation.
+In 2004, the DOE selected us to design, build, commission, and operate for one year the Salt Waste Processing Facility (SWPF), which will eventually process 31 million gallons of radioactive salt waste stored onsite in large underground tanks

-We completed construction of SWPF in April 2016, which was eight months ahead of the target schedule and more than $65 million under the target cost of the contract for construction activities.
-Now that construction is complete, we are focusing on testing the plant’s systems and training the workforce to operate the plant in preparation for the start of operations in 2018.
+We completed construction of SWPF in April 2016, eight months ahead of the target schedule and more than $65 million under the target cost of the contract for construction activities.
+After construction was complete, we tested the plant’s systems and trained the workforce to operate the plant in preparation for the start of operations in 2018.

 To obtain the data necessary for the design of this one-of-a-kind facility, our team developed two specific programs:

-These two programs verify the operability, reliability, and maintainability of pertinent SWPF structures, systems, and components, as well as reduce risks.
+These two programs verified the operability, reliability, and maintainability of pertinent SWPF structures, systems, and components, as well as reduced risks.

 In 2017, the SWPF team completed 1 million man-hours without a lost-time incident because of the integrated safety management system we implemented.

-Once operational, the SWPF will significantly increase processing rates over the existing interim system in an effort to more rapidly empty the site’s waste tanks.
-Its key mission will be to separate and concentrate highly radioactive waste—mostly cesium, strontium, actinides and waste slurry—from the less radioactive salt solution.
-After completing the initial separation process, the concentrated high-activity waste will be sent to the nearby Defense Waste Processing Facility where it will be immobilized in glass and stored in vaults until it can be placed in a geological repository.
-The decontaminated salt solution will be mixed with cement-like grout at the nearby Saltstone facility for disposal onsite.
+Operating today, the SWPF has significantly increased processing rates over the former system, more rapidly emptying the site’s waste tanks.
+The facility is carrying out its key mission to separate and concentrate highly radioactive waste—mostly cesium, strontium, actinides and waste slurry—from the less radioactive salt solution.
+After completing the initial separation process, the concentrated high-activity waste is sent to the nearby Defense Waste Processing Facility where it’s immobilized in glass and stored in vaults until it can be placed in a geological repository.
+The decontaminated salt solution is mixed with cement-like grout at the nearby Saltstone facility for disposal onsite.